Updated: Jun 27, 2022

-Welcome back EduMagicians, today I with me Candace Green we went live on Instagram last week to share 8 secrets to slay your live teaching demo interview!
-You may be asked to teach a lesson during the interview process sometimes as a second-round or third-round interview.
-During this interview, you are teaching a live lesson to students or the interview panel.
+Welcome back, EduMagicians.
+Today, with me, Candace Green went live on Instagram last week to share eight secrets to slay your live teaching demo interview!
+You may be asked to teach a lesson during the interview process as a second-round or third-round interview.
+You are teaching a live lesson to students or the interview panel during this interview.

-You want to be amazing with everyone that you interact with during your live teaching interview.
-We have 8 secrets to get you started from prep work to demo teaching, to reflect on your lesson!
+You want to be excellent with everyone you interact with during your live teaching interview.
+We have eight secrets to get you started, from prep work to demo teaching, to reflect on your lesson!
 Here we go!

-8. It is OK if while you are teaching the panel may have a straight face meaning they are not showing any emotion while you are teaching.
+It is OK if the panel may have a straight face while you teach, meaning they are not showing any emotion.
 Don't let that throw your lesson off!

-7. Learn as much about the context of the lesson that you can!
+Learn as much about the context of the lesson as you can!
 Questions to consider:

 What is the grade level or subject area in which you are teaching?